David Cunliffe-Lister, 2nd Earl of Swinton: Personal life

 In 1959, he married Susan Lilian Primrose Sinclair who was created a life peer as Baroness Masham of Ilton in 1970.
 He and his wife were one of the few couples who both held noble titles in their own right.
 They adopted two children, Claire and Jessie.

 Later life

 Lord Swinton was a member of the North Riding of Yorkshire County Council 1961–1974, and of its successor, North Yorkshire County Council, 1973–1977.
 He was also a magistrate and Deputy Lieutenant of North Yorkshire.
 He was also formerly a member of the Countryside Commission and a director of the Leeds Permanent Building Society.

 Death

 Dogged by illness for the last 10 years of his life, Swinton suffered a stroke and was disabled by its effects and those of Parkinson's disease.
 He also suffered from diabetes and eventually cancer.
 He died 5 days after his 69th birthday.
-His funeral took place at St Mary's Church, Masham on 6 April 2006.
-He was succeeded in the earldom and viscountcy by his younger brother Nicholas Cunliffe-Lister, 3rd Earl of Swinton.
+His funeral took place at St Mary's Church, Masham, on 6 April 2006.
+He was succeeded in the earldom and viscountcy by his younger brother Nicholas.